Multiplicative weight update method: Weighted majority algorithm

 In particular, this holds for i which is the best expert.
 Since the best expert will have the least $m_i^T$, it will give the best bound on the number of mistakes made by the algorithm as a whole.

 Randomized weighted majority algorithm

+This algorithm can be understood as follows:

 Given the same setup with N experts.
 Consider the special situation where the proportions of experts predicting positive and negative, counting the weights, are both close to 50%.
 Then, there might be a tie.
 Following the weight update rule in weighted majority algorithm, the predictions made by the algorithm would be randomized.
 The algorithm calculates the probabilities of experts predicting positive or negatives, and then makes a random decision based on the computed fraction: